 Chapter 5 Legal Liability

 Article 38.
 Liability of registration institutions.
 Registration institutions are liable in accordance with the law for the accuracy of registration results.
-Where a registration institution or its staff engages in any of the following conduct, with relatively minor circumstances, the provincial-level data administration authority of the institution’s domicile shall order rectification within a time limit and suspend the institution from publishing registration information on the National Data Property Rights Registration Service Platform.
+Where a registration institution or its staff engages in any of the following conduct, with relatively minor circumstances, the provincial-level data administration authority of the institution’s domicile shall order rectification within a time limit and suspend the institution from publishing registration information on the National Data Property Rights Registration Service System.
 Where circumstances are serious or rectification is refused, the institution shall be removed from the National Data Property Rights Registration Institution Catalogue.
 Where a violation constitutes a crime, criminal liability shall be borne in accordance with the law:

 (I) Registering an application that does not meet registration requirements or registering erroneously, due to intent or gross negligence;